Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 ![Entering Tool Registration Information](Images/SampleWeb2.png)

-*Entering Tool Registration Information*
+*Entering tool registration information*

-With the registration successful, your AI Agent is informed of the available of various tools that are located in the *Sample_AspNetCore_ProtobufNet* project.
+With the registration successful, your AI agent is informed of the availability of various tools that are located in the *Sample_AspNetCore_ProtobufNet* project.

-For example, you'll note the `FlightStatusChecker` class in the 'ToolsThatIProvideToOrpius' directory.
+For example, you'll note the `FlightStatusChecker` class in the *ToolsThatIProvideToOrpius* directory.
 This class is a custom tool that we are giving access to the agent.
 Tools like it, live on your server and run in your application.
-If we ask a question pertaining to something that the Agent believes the tool can be used to retrieve, the Agent will make an API call that is funneled down to your application.
+If we ask a question pertaining to something that the agent believes the tool can be used to retrieve, the agent will make an API call that is funneled down to your application.

 When you return to the sample mobile app, and enter a prompt,